Job Descriptions, the good, bad and the ugly

 First, we need to ask ourselves “Who is responding to this job posting”.
 If I were being “tested / interviewed” for these skill sets, I would be asking myself “WTF is this?”
 I either have my work cut out for me, or I going to be reporting to a dumb ass.
 Either way, I am not getting excited about the opportunity.
 HR is setting the tone for a specific company culture when we attract and then pass to the hiring manager candidates that respond to this “bait”.
 What candidates will become excited during an interview that asks for basic addition?

 Some job descriptions will sometimes have a lot of detail.
 This extra detail can be used as a reference in a few situations:

 - Or when a couple of managers pour over each bullet trying to figure out if an employee is fulfilling the job requirements or not.
 In other words they are trying to figure out if they can fire the employee.

 I have a hard time imagining a situation where a manager would exclaim:

 “Johnny can add two digit numbers, check the job description on file, we may need to give him a raise!”

 In my opinion, the bullet points I listed at the beginning of the post are a little too specific.
 I think Nike got it right with the following and I wish I could use this as the first bullet for our job descriptions:

 Another version could read something like this:

-I was handed a job description filled with a lot of minutia, bullets points I thought should be ripped out of the document.
+With the HR job description I mentioned earlier, I was handed a job description filled with minutia and bullets points, most of which I thought should be ripped out of the document.
 All total, there were 5 bullets under the Benefits section including these condensed snippets: